Tropical Fish

 From: Dustin

-I have two gold Dojo Loaches in my 30 gallon, along with two rainbow sharks, two Swordtails and an angel fish.
+I have two gold loaches in my 30 gallon, along with two rainbow sharks, two Swordtails and an angel fish.
 These fish are very active and efficient bottom feeders.
 One thing i would like to add is that if you are going to by a weather loach i wouldn't worry about having a fine sand in your tank.
 Just have plenty of hiding spaces and you can also plant one inch pvc piping in the gravel to simulate the fine sand they like to bury themselves in.
 This works for me with my gold dojo loaches.